ManticoreGamesInc/platform-documentation/src/references/data_tables.md

 Creators can modify the column type by clicking on the warning icon in the column header.
 The **Column Settings** window will pop up allowing creators to modify the type and the column name.
 All columns need a type, otherwise accessing any of the columns from a Lua script will show an error in the **Event Log**.

+!!! warning "Creators can not open the column settings window after setting a column type.
+However, the CSV file allows creators to modify the column types outside of the editor."

 ![!Edit Column Type](../img/DataTables/edit_column_type.png){: .center loading="lazy" }

 ### Adding Columns and Rows